Sometimes ago, I wrote a post on the laws of wealth generation. In that post, I explained how Parkinson’s Law or the law of Lifestyle Inflation works.

 Most people make purchases because the discount sounds like they have a good deal but never consider its implications on their financial goal.
-Discounts are great but that is only when its inline with your financial goal.
+Discounts are great, but that is only when it is in line with your financial goal.

 6. Use Income Increases To Further Yourself Along The Way

 When people get incremental increases in income, they often inflate their lifestyle.
 Spending those increases might indicate not having a plan or financial goal.

 Once you set clear goals and get on a budget that makes you feel good, what motivation is there to spend the extra money inflating your lifestyle?
 If you can settle for a comfortable and affordable lifestyle that allows you to spend less than you earn, commit to sticking with it long-term.

 As a result, you can use income increases like raises and side hustle income, tax refunds, and bonuses to further yourself financially.

 Some years ago, I met a man who told me how he was able to save $54,000 in three years from his pay increase.
 He made $120,00 a year before his new assignment.
 In the new job, he made $138,000.
 He saved the additional $18,00 a year by leaving his lifestyle the same.

 The process is simple – keep living the way you’ve been living when extra money comes your way.
 After all, your lifestyle suited you just fine before the extra money.
 It will suit you just fine after as well.